 2. Good performance or positive exception when status is better than satisfactory goal.

-3. Poor performance or negative exception when the status is worse than the minimum target.
+3. Bad performance or negative exception when the status is worse than the minimum objective.

 Completing focus reports for your employees is a rewarding exercise.
 It allows you to reflect more deeply on the success factors you have assigned to them, the formula that defines them, the data that goes into your calculation, and the positive action they will require.

-The second report is called the Feedback Report.
+The second report is called the Feedback Report .
 This report is a summary of the "good news" and the "bad news" based on the status of your employee's indicators.
 It illustrates the factors that have fallen below the unacceptable range in the state and those that are above the satisfactory level.
-Those that fall between the two are considered in the acceptable range.
+Those that fall in between the two are considered in the acceptable range.

-This report also illustrates the number of time periods in a row where the factor has been better than the satisfactory goal or worse than the Min / Max goal.
+This report also illustrates the number of time periods in a row where the factor has been better than the Satisfactory target or worse than the Min / Max target.
 At a glance, you can see the feedback on your performance.
 You try to build feedback reports for each of your employees.
 Look at each factor on your Focus Report and compare their status to the goals you set for them.
 Consider whether it is better than the successful goal or worse than the minimum / maximum goal.
-You also need to take into account how many times in a row this factor has performed better than the successful goal or worse than the minimum / maximum goal.
+You should also take into account how many times in a row this factor has performed better than the successful goal or worse than the minimum / maximum goal.

 The Management Report

 As a manager, you will need to know the reality of what is happening in your pyramid of responsibility, from the bottom up and from the top down.
-To do this, you can study the individual focus reports of those who report to you directly and indirectly, although this could be time consuming and ineffective.
-To provide you with performance insights in a more useful way, there is a third report, the Management Report, which gives you a quick overview of the highlights of the Feedback Reports from everyone in your accountability pyramid, the people who inform you directly and indirectly.
+You can do this by studying the individual focus reports of those reporting directly and indirectly to you, although this could be time consuming and ineffective.
+To give you performance information in a more useful way, there is a third report, the Management Report, which gives you a quick overview of the highlights of the Feedback Reports from all the people in your accountability pyramid, the people who inform you directly and indirectly.

 This approach is "management by exception".
 What does that mean?
-People who perform within the acceptable range will not appear in this report; they are doing a satisfying job, and at this point you have little need to address their individual performance.
+People performing within the acceptable range will not appear in this report; They are doing a satisfying job, and at this point, you have little need to address their individual performance.
 But star performers as well as those who are having challenges will show up.
 You are looking for the exceptions at both ends of the performance spectrum in this report.
-Obviously, reporting on all exceptions in the Management Report would saturate this report and reduce its effectiveness.
+Obviously, reporting on all exceptions in the Management Report would saturate this report and decrease its effectiveness.
 Therefore, an escalation scheme is built into the reporting system to determine which exceptions are reported upstream.

 The rationale for the escalation rule is that, for example, a supervisor who has a rebate problem may have little time to resolve it.
 If not, notification of the problem will escalate.
 The boss has a predetermined period of time to help him fix it.
 If the problem continues, the next level is alerted and so on.
 If it's a serious problem and no one seems to have the answer, then the most important person in the organization finds out.
 Most likely it is a systemic problem that is beyond the control of the supervisor who is at fault.
 When the problem appears in your Management Report, you know that everyone has tried to fix it.
 Now you have the opportunity to step in and solve the problem.